Scenes in red

 With Ash disabled, Ripley theorizes that the Company sent him along to bring an alien back for their weapons division, as Ash was always very protective of the creature.
 They reconnect his disembodied head to see if he can give them any advice on how to deal with the creature.
 Ash confirms that his order was to bring back the life-form, even if it meant sacrificing the crew.
 Ripley asks how they can kill the creature.
 He tells them they have no chance against it, as it is "the perfect organism".
 He has a silent admiration for it, "a survivor, unclouded by conscience, remorse and delusions of morality".
 When he mocks their chances of survival, Ripley disconnects him again.
 The three survivors decide to follow Lambert's earlier suggestion; set the Nostromo to self-destruct and escape in the shuttle, leaving the Alien to die on the main ship.
 As they leave the room, Parker turns the flamethrower on Ash's corpse, melting his remains.
 Ripley will prep the shuttle for launch, while Parker and Lambert go to gather coolant for the shuttle's life-support system.

 While prepping the shuttle, Ripley hears the cat meowing on the ship's open intercom system, and realizes Jones is still left behind.
 Lambert and Parker are in the hold gathering equipment.
 They proceed to a small room where the coolant is stored.
 Ripley ventures out alone, into the hallways of the Nostromo to find Jones the cat.
 Expecting the alien at every turn, Ripley finally locates the cat in the cockpit, where he startles her as he suddenly jumps into view.
 She puts him into his traveling container.
-In the meanwhile, Parker and Lambert are working so feverishly on the supplies, that neither of them pays attention to a large shadow creeping into the room.
+In the meanwhile, Parker and Lambert are working so feverishly on the supplies, that neither of them pays attention to a large shadow that has appeared inside the room.
 It is the alien, and it closes in on Lambert.
-Ripley can hear Parker shouting orders to Lambert to get out of the way, but the alien has cornered her against the wall.
-Parker is unable to get a clear shot at it with the flamethrower without killing Lambert, as it is hulking over her.
+Ripley can hear Parker over the open intercom, shouting to Lambert to get out of the way, but the alien has cornered her against the wall.
+Parker is unable to get a clear shot at it with the flamethrower without risking harm to Lambert, as it is hulking over her.
 Finally, he charges at the creature, but it rapidly spins, whipping the flamethrower out of his hands with its long tail, and grabbing him with its large claws.
-The creature opens its mouth, and its bizarre inner jaws pierce Parker's head, instantly killing him.
+Despite his struggle, the creature holds a tight grip, opens its mouth, and its bizarre inner jaws pierce Parker's head, instantly killing him.
 As Ripley rushes towards their position, she is powerless to prevent the creature from turning back to Lambert.
 It curls its tail around her, and the final thing that Ripley can hear from the intercom are the sounds of Lambert, crying, sobbing, gagging and screaming.
-Ripley finds their lifeless bodies in the storage room they had been working in, with no sign of the alien.
+Ripley finds their blodied and lifeless bodies in the storage room where they had been working in, with no sign of the alien.

 In terrible shock, Ripley dashes towards the emergency room without stopping.
-Between the sobs, she quickly completes the entire procedure to activate the self-destruct mechanism.
+Between the sobs, she locates the ship's self-destruct mechanism and quickly completes the entire procedure to activate it.
 The voice of Mother now announces that the self-destruct mechanism has been activated, and the ship will detonate in 10 minutes; however, the self-destruct can still be canceled during the first five minutes.Ripley takes a ladder to the lower deck, where she hears a soft groan.
 She inspects the hold, and finds a strange organic structure adhering to the walls and machinery.
 Shocked, she finds Dallas stuck within the adhesive, barely alive.
 On the opposite wall, she notices a shape which vaguely resembles Brett; he seems to be dissolving, transforming into an object like the eggs seen in the derelict ship.
 Dallas very weakly begs Ripley to kill him.
 After some hesitation, she grants his dying request: she burns them both with the flamethrower and rushes out of the chamber.

 Ripley crawls up a ladder, and runs towards the shuttle with Jones in the container.
 She briefly rests against a wall, when she suddenly hears the alien stirring around the corner.
-Terrified, she drops the cat carrier and carefully retraces her steps, as the alien slowly comes into view around the corner.
+Terrified, she drops the cat carrier and carefully retraces her steps along the wall, as the alien slowly comes into view around the corner.
 It shows interest in Jones.
 The alien slams the container against a wall.

-Ripley races back to self-destruct mechanism and tries to override the procedure; however, she is too late, as the mechanism is already starting to activate.
-She restarts the cooling unit, but Mother states that it is too late to stop the countdown, and the Nostromo will explode in 5 minutes, much to Ripley's anger.
-With sirens blaring and steam releasing, Ripley runs back to the shuttle loading area, ready to make her best attempt to fight off the alien and get into the lifeboat.
-The alien is nowhere to be seen, only the cat container lying on its side.
+Ripley races back to the self-destruct mechanism and tries to override the procedure; however, she is too late, as the mechanism is already starting to activate.
+She restarts the cooling unit, but Mother announces that it is too late to stop the countdown, and the Nostromo will explode in 5 minutes, much to Ripley's frustrated anger.
+With sirens blaring and steam releasing from the vents, Ripley runs back to the shuttle loading area, ready to make her best attempt to fight off the alien and get into the lifeboat.
+However, the alien is nowhere to be seen, only the cat container lying on its side.
 As fires start to erupt, she picks up Jones and boards the shuttle with only one minute to abandon ship.
 She quickly runs through the launch sequence, and the shuttle lowers to launch position as Mother starts counting down the last 30 seconds of the Nostromo's life.
 The shuttle's engines ignite and the ship races away from the Nostromo, which grows smaller by the second.
 A series of mighty explosions follow as the Nostromo vanishes in fire, destroying the refinery and ore it had been carrying.
 Ripley is relieved it destroyed the alien along with it.

 Ripley gives Jones an hug and prepares one of the biobeds for cryosleep, putting Jones in it.
 As she makes final preparations for the ship, a hand suddenly reaches out to her from a wall; she shrieks, and in horror, she sees the alien lying in an alcove.
 It had, in fact, stowed away aboard the shuttle, its external physicality making it blend in with the ship's machinery.
 She flees into a locker with space suits inside, and notices the alien is not following her; it remains lying in the alcove, seemingly unable to do something.
 Ripley gets an idea, and dons one of the spacesuits.
 She arms herself with a harpoon gun, then straps herself into a chair while singing 'You are my lucky star' to calm her nerves.
 Opening a series of air vents above the alien's head, Ripley tests them one at a time, and then finds one that directly blasts high-pressure steam onto the alien, driving it screaming from its hiding spot.
 As she is activating several buttons, she doesn't notice the monster creeping up to her from the side, until it is standing next to her to its full, menacing 2-meter height, ready to attack with its inner jaw.
 Screaming, she opens the shuttle's airlock door.
 Everything not secured, including the alien, blasts towards the door.
 The alien, however, grabs the edges of the doorway to prevent itself from being sucked outside.
 Ripley quickly fires her harpoon before the creature is able to haul itself in; it pierces the screaming alien, which lets go of the doorway and blasts outside, the wire connecting the gun to the harpoon pulling the gun out of Ripley's hands.
 However, the door slams shut, jamming the wire under it.
 Still tethered to the door by the wire, the alien undauntedly attempts to re-enter the ship by climbing inside one of the heat thrusters.
 Ripley, however, sees the opportunity and fires the engines, incinerating the alien, and sending it drifting into space.